Guest Post by Anastasia Masters

 Seeing your follower growth is a good way to measure the success of an influencer campaign since these organic followers are likely to stick with your account for a bit.

 Measuring follower growth is easy.
 You’ll need to track the number of followers your brand has prior to the campaign launch and compare it against the number of followers you have at the end of the campaign.
-This can be broken out daily or accessed through an influencer marketing platform.

 7. Engagement Increase